codersandipdas/final-project-angular/README.md

 # HospitalManagement

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+This project was created with love by "Sandip Das" generated with Angular version 13.3.5.

 ## Development server